LucasJMO/E6Plus/classes/Psionic/Wilder.md

 A wilder who is overcome by psychic enervation is dazed until the end of her next turn.

-**Psicrystal Affinity**: A 1st level psion gains the feat Psicrystal Affinity.
+**Psicrystal Affinity**: A 1st level wilder gains the feat Psicrystal Affinity.
 Allowing them to gain a psicrystal.

+**Discipline**: Every wilder must decide at 1st level which psionic discipline he will specialize in.
+Choosing a discipline provides a wilder with access to the powers restricted to that discipline.
+However, choosing a discipline also means that the wilder cannot learn powers that are restricted to other disciplines.
+He can’t even use such powers by employing psionic items.

+Unlike a psion, a wilder's selection of class skills is not affected by the discipline he chooses.

 **Elude Touch**: Starting at 2nd level, a wilder’s intuition supersedes her intellect, alerting her to danger from attacks (including touch attacks).
 She gains a dodge bonus to Armor Class against all attacks equal to her Charisma bonus.